Canada Child Benefit (CCB) 2025

 CCB payments end when:

-- Child turns 18 (payment for month of 18th birthday)
+- Child turns 18 – payment for the month of their 18th birthday is the last

 - BC: BC Family Benefit